srajangupt/fdk-extension-python/README.md

 > Any update to webhook config will not automatically update subscriber data on Fynd Platform for a company until extension is opened atleast once after the update.

-Other way to update webhook config manually for a company is to call `syncEvents` function of webhookRegistery.
+Other way to update webhook config manually for a company is to call `sync_events` function of webhookRegistery.